 If you were a registered Nurse, Health Visitor or Midwife but have had a break, then you have valuable skills and experience and we would be happy to welcome you back and support your return to nursing.

-We offer a return to practice programme which consists of a work placement and a theoretical course taught by either Plymouth University or the University of the West of England.
-Courses begin in October, January and May and the theoretical part of the training is usually completed over three months.
+We offer a return to practice programme which consists of a work placement and a theoretical course taught by the University of Plymouth.
+Courses begin in October and March and the theoretical part of the training is usually completed over three months.